30pewpew/HI191MP/README.md

 - Download as zip
 - Extract contents to HTDOCS folder
-- Create database with name canvasjs_db (in localhost/phpmyadmin)
+- Create database with name diabetic_db (in localhost/phpmyadmin)
-- Import "/mysql-dump/canvasjs_db.sql" into the database
+- Import "/mysql-dump/diabetic_db.sql" into the database
+-

 #### System Requirements